Shahzayb/vuquiz/README.md

 # VU Quiz

-VU Quiz is a demo application, same as the Virtual University of Pakistan.
+VU Quiz is a demo application, same as the [Virtual University of Pakistan](http://vu.edu.pk/)'s quiz system.
-You can take quiz in any VU subject you like, for practice or fun.
+You can take quiz in any VU's subject you like, for practice or for fun.

 ## Running vuquiz locally
 vuquiz is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/).
 You can build a jar file and run it from the command line: